Incremental Margin: Definition, Formula & Calculation (+examples)

 In this guide, we'll help you have a better understanding of what incremental margin is, its formula, an example, and a suggested tool to track your profit margins incrementally.

-For a better analysis of your business’ financial health, here are the 5 profitability metrics you should calculate incrementally.
+To better understand your company’s financial health, here are five key profitability metrics you should calculate incrementally.

 #1.
 Gross Profit Margin